yellowstonegames/SquidLib/readme.txt

 	Can perform LIBTCOD style "dark", "light", and "desaturate" commands on any color Can get an arbitrary amount of blend between two colors *Roguelike Specific Toolkit
-	Robust Field of View system
+	Robust Field of View and Line of Sight system
 *Fully Documented API
 	Each named color has a sample of its appearance in the Javadoc against multiple backgrounds HTML browsing of the API shows these samples